-- 5.3.3 A renewal can last for up to three months, effective from the date that the previous authorisation would cease would cease to have effect. - 5.3.4 An Authorising Officer can grant more than one renewal, subject to judicial approval,-as long as the request for authorisation still meets the requirements for authorisation.
+- 5.3.1 An Investigating Officer can ask for and an Authorising Officer can grant, subject to judicial approval, a renewal of an authorisation before it would cease to have effect. - 5.3.2 An application for a renewal must not be made more than seven days before the authorisation is due to expire. - 5.3.3 A renewal can last for up to three months, effective from the date that the previous authorisation would cease to have effect. - 5.3.4 An Authorising Officer can grant more than one renewal, subject to judicial approval, as long as the request for authorisation still meets the requirements for authorisation.
 An Authorising Officer must still consider all of the issues that are required for a first application before a renewal can be granted. - 5.3.5 If the reason for requiring authorisation has changed from its original purpose it will not be appropriate to treat the application as a renewal.
-The original authorisation should be cancelled and a new authorisation should be granted sought, granted by an Authorising Officer and approved by a Magistrate. - 5.3.6 An application for a renewal must be completed on the appropriate form (see forms "Renewal of Directed Surveillance" and "Renewal of CHIS" available from the RIPA Co-ordinator, via SmartAccess or the Home Office- website address given in Appendix B). - 5.3.7 The Authorising Officer should keep a copy of the renewal and a copy should be given to the Investigating Officer.
-A copy of the renewal form, judicial application and order-must also be sent to the RIPA Co-ordinator.
+The original authorisation should be cancelled and a new authorisation should be sought, granted by an Authorising Officer and approved by a Magistrate. - 5.3.6 An application for a renewal must be completed on the appropriate form (see forms "Renewal of Directed Surveillance" and "Renewal of CHIS" available from the RIPA Co-ordinator, via SmartAccess or the Home Office website address given in Appendix B). - 5.3.7 The Authorising Officer should keep a copy of the renewal and a copy should be given to the Investigating Officer.
+A copy of the renewal form, judicial application and order must also be sent to the RIPA Co-ordinator.